 What Does It Mean to Detect Hardware Specs?

-The process of detection can be done manually (checking system properties) or automatically through asset discovery features in ITAM tools.
+The detection process can be carried out automatically using ITAM tools' asset discovery features or manually by looking at system properties.
 Automated network scanning tools are more reliable because they cover large numbers of devices across a network, not just one machine at a time.

 Hardware Specs to Track and Why They Matter